jasoncodes/jasoncodes.com/_posts/ruby19-rails2-encodings.markdown

 date: 2010-12-30
 ---

 While switching my app over from Ruby Enterprise Edition 1.8.7 to Ruby 1.9.2p0, I ran into a few issues with content encodings.
-The vast majority these issues could be solved by placing `# -*- coding: utf-8 -*-` at the top of the source file.
+The vast majority of these issues could be solved by placing `# -*- coding: utf-8 -*-` at the top of the source file.
 A couple of the problems I ran into ended up being a little more complex.

 ## UTF-8 form parameters

 The first problem was the `params` hash was not arriving to my controllers encoding as UTF-8 but instead as ASCII-8BIT.
-This is not a problem if all your inputs are ASCII-7 but that's not so for me.
+This is not a problem if all your inputs are ASCII-7 but that wasn't so for me.
 With content such as `café` I was getting an exception later on during the request that had become all too familiar to me: `incompatible character encodings: ASCII-8BIT and UTF-8`.

-Rails 3 solves this very nicely by doing a number of things including interpreting params as UTF-8 and adding [workaround for Internet Explorer](http://railssnowman.info/).
+Rails 3 solves this very nicely by doing a number of things including interpreting params as UTF-8 and adding [workarounds for Internet Explorer](http://railssnowman.info/).
 I'll leave the workarounds and `accept-charset="UTF-8"` form attributes as an exercise for the reader.
 I present to you my monkey-patch to interpret all string params as UTF-8.
 Save the following as `config/initializers/utf8_params.rb`:

 {% highlight ruby %}
 raise "Check if this is still needed on " + Rails.version unless Rails.version == '2.3.10'